Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

     The logs are stored in the `alfresco-insight-engine/logs/solr.log` file, by default.
 This can be configured in `solr.in.sh` (for Linux) or `solr.in.cmd` (for Windows) using `SOLR_LOGS_DIR`.

     You have successfully created an `alfresco` core and an `archive` core.
 To verify, in a browser, navigate to the Solr URL, [https://localhost:8983/solr](https://localhost:8983/solr).

-    > **Note:** You need to install the browser.p12 certificate in your browser before accessing this URL.

     In the Solr Admin UI, select the core selector drop-down list and verify that both the `alfresco` and `archive` cores are present.